rachitjindal56/rachitjindal56/README.md

 # Hey there, I'm Rachit! 👋
-#### 2023 B.Tech graduate from NIT Jalandhar, specializing in Generative AI and Machine Learning.
-Driving AI innovation and strategy as an AI Platforms Solution Engineer at FastHr.AI, a leading Gen-AI startup, by harnessing the power of Generative AI and Machine Learning to deliver transformative results and push the boundaries of technology.
-Concurrently thriving in the financial realm as a perceptive stock market and crypto investor, combining technical prowess with keen financial acumen, reflecting a unique blend of technical and financial insight.
+#### B.Tech graduate from NIT Jalandhar with 1+ year of experience specializing in Generative AI and Machine Learning with experience in developing system architecture, deployments, and working on complex POC using AI models.
+My expertise lies in developing robust and scalable models that generate realistic and creative outputs, enabling users to resolve complex problems.
+Passionate about pushing the boundaries of AI/ML and driving innovation.

 ## 🚀 About Me